 Ultimate Hot Wheels Collectors Guide for Beginners // 2016 Edition

 Hello dear reader, indeed this is the ultimate guide for collecting Hot Wheels die-cast models, especially if you live in 2016.
-I won’t be writing a lot of prologue, you can find all that on Wikipedia, I will just mention few significant years that are important for collectors, like 1968, the year when Hot Wheels brand was launched by a company called Mattel.
+I won’t be writing a lot of prologues, you can find all that on Wikipedia, I will just mention a few significant years that are important for collectors, like 1968, the year when the Hot Wheels brand was launched by a company called Mattel.

 Business immediately took off.
-On their first year they made 16 castings and are now known as The Original Sweet Sixteen and cost tonns of money.
-1968 model lineup included: Beatnick Bandit, Deora, Ford J Car, Hot Heap, Python, Silhouette, Custom Barracuda, Custom Camaro, Custom Corvette, Custom Cougar, Custom El dorado, Custom Firebird, Custom Fleetside, Custom Mustang, Custom Thunderbird, Custom Volkswagen.
+In their first year, they made 16 castings which are now known as The Original Sweet Sixteen, and cost tons of money.
+1968 model lineup included: Beatnick Bandit, Deora, Ford J Car, Hot Heap, Python, Silhouette, Custom Barracuda, Custom Camaro, Custom Corvette, Custom Cougar, Custom El Dorado, Custom Firebird, Custom Fleetside, Custom Mustang, Custom Thunderbird, Custom Volkswagen.

 Models from 1968 and 1977 are also known as Redlines, because their wheels featured a red pinstripe on the side.
 Now Redlines sometimes make a comeback in special series models – anyways, extremely rare and pricey.
 Hot Wheels also has a thing called Red Line Club – it’s an annual premium membership that gives access to some exclusive deals and features.

-Next big era of Hot Wheels is the Treasure Hunt years, started in 1995 and active to this day.
+The next big era of Hot Wheels is the Treasure Hunt years, which started in 1995 and is active to this day.
 Yes, this is the chapter that you should concentrate on.
 So, nowadays there are around 250 models (365 in 2017) that you can buy as Mainlines (basic series).
-Here’s the twist, some of the mainline cars are harder to find, because they were produced in fewer quantities and are called Treasure Hunts.
+Here’s the twist, some of the mainline cars are harder to find because they were produced in fewer quantities and are called Treasure Hunts.
 It gets a bit more complicated, next to basic models and treasure hunts there is a handful of Super Treasure Hunt cars that are even more rare and collectors are interested mainly in them.
 So, how can you find one?

 TREASURE HUNT

-Treasure Hunts are usually easy to spot, they all have flame in a circle logo somewhere on a door or a spoiler, but sometimes it can be hidden inside a colourful grafitti art or some stripy decal.
+Treasure Hunts are usually easy to spot, they all have a flame in a circle logo somewhere on a door or a spoiler, but sometimes it can be hidden inside a colorful graffiti art or some stripy decal.
 Also, this logo is featured on the blister box behind the die-cast model.

 IMG_9119